SuperHouse/IOSEC8/README.md

 Security Sensor Shield for Arduino
 ==================================
-Copyright 2017 SuperHouse Automation Pty Ltd
+Copyright 2017-2018 SuperHouse Automation Pty Ltd: www.superhouse.tv
-SuperHouse site:  www.superhouse.tv

 Based on the circuit described in the "Security / Automation Sensors" project in the book "Practical Arduino", this breakout allows up to 8